OSRX®

 Combine with ortho-k to enhance results13.
 The 0.01% concentration is no better than

-placebo in two studies7, 11.
-Rebound after cessation can be avoided with a taper
+placebo in two studies7, 11and fails to prevent axial elongation15.
+Rebound after cessation

 Warnings Increased susceptibility in infants, young children, and in children with blond hair, blue eyes, Down's